Haiti Outreach Newsletter

 Greetings from Sister Denise psst

-Sister Denise Desil is the newly elected General Reponsible for the Little Sisters of St. Therese, Riviere Froid, Haiti.
+Sister Denise Desil is the General Reponsible for the Little Sisters of St. Therese, Riviere Froid, Haiti.
 She a midwife and specialist in public health, maternal and child health and nutrition.
 Her letter was written before the devastation produced by Hurricane Irma when crops, beginning to grow after Hurricane Matthew, were destroyed.
-For over 20 years the OSP and IHM Congregations have been providing assistance to the Little Sisters, have experienced their hospitality in Haiti and have welcomed their members at gatherings in the US.
+For more than 25 years the OSP and IHM Congregations have been providing assistance to the Little Sisters, have experienced their hospitality in Haiti and have welcomed their members at gatherings in the US.

 SisterDeniseFirst of all, we thank you very much for all you have done to support the Little Sisters ministries in Haiti.
 It is a great pleasure for me to greet you from Haiti.
 We always think of your faith community with fondness and pray in thanksgiving for your generous spirit.